 - Sign out of your iCloud account on your iPad

-- Sign in back again into iCloud account
+- Sign back again into your iCloud account

-- Download Fitness app and now try connecting your Apple Watch
+- Download the Fitness app and now try connecting your Apple Watch.

 We hope that you found these ideas helpful and were able to fix your Apple Fitness+ problems.